JonMichaelUy/worldwidewebcam/README.md

 Getting Started
-  Click this link to see the deployed app:  https://delightful-starlight-b0e129.netlify.app/
+  Click this link to see the deployed app:  https://worldwidewebcam.netlify.app/

+How to use
+  Select a Category,  or click on either the Surprise Me or LIVE buttons.
+Once a webcam shows up on the screen, press play to view.

 Future Enhancements: